nrokh/ScientificFigures/LinksAndFAQs/Readme.md

 ### Presentation FAQ

 **How long should a presentation be?**
-Check conference rules—it usually includes Q&A. Thesis talks are typically 1 hour with 15–20 minutes for questions.
+Most conferences list presentation time, which likely includes both the presentation and question time.
+If not, be sure to ask the organizers.
+Thesis presentations typically have a 1-hour time slot, where normally 15-20 minutes is reserved for questions.

 **How do I minimize technical issues?**
-Convert videos to GIFs when possible.
-Be prepared to troubleshoot presentation/presenter view.
+A common issue is playing videos: using GIFs instead of video is more reliable, but they will be of a lower resolution.
+Always be ready to troubleshoot presentation vs. presenter view.

 **How do I avoid compatibility issues with Macs and Keynote?**
-Check room connections in advance and bring adapters.
-If required to upload beforehand, bring a backup PowerPoint on USB.
+Check the presentation room beforehand to make sure you have the right connection cable type, and always keep an extra converter with you.
+If presentations need to be uploaded beforehand, be sure you have a backup PowerPoint file, saved onto a USB drive.

 ---